ilyafromtexas/Client_server_demo_project/README.md

 If <IP addrfess> is not provided as argument, server uses default IP address.

-After receiving file client exits, server application still runs waiting for the next connection.
+After receiving file or update, client requests if the user wants to do another request.
+If No, client exits, but server application still runs waiting for the next connection.
 Use Ctrl-C to exit.
 **************************************************************************************************************************************************
 Limitations
 Applications run using default port 12345.
 Necessary to change according to the configuration.